NRCan/CanCurve/docs/source/02_user-guide.rst

 CanFlood Format DDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Currently, the buildings tool supports exporting DDFs in the CanFlood format.
 The `CanFlood <https://github.com/NRCan/CanFlood>`_ program expects DDFs to be in a certain format, namely an XLSX file with two columns divided into two sections.
 The first section contains the metadata in key-value pairs while the second section contains the exposure-impact series.
 CanFlood requires three keys in the metadata section:

-- **tag**: used for linking the curve to the inventory.
+ - ``tag``: used for linking the curve to the inventory.
-- **impact_units**: used for indicating what units the impact values are in (e.g., $CAD) on plots and reports.
+ - ``impact_units``: used for indicating what units the impact values are in (e.g., $CAD) on plots and reports.
-- **exposure**: used to indicate the transition between the metadata and the exposure-impact sections.
+ - ``exposure``: used to indicate the transition between the metadata and the exposure-impact sections.

 It is good practice to include additional metadata (e.g., location); however, these are not strictly required by CanFlood.
 Below is a minimum example CanFlood format DDF.

 .. _fig02-CanCurve-format: